 University of Worcester Vice Chancellor and Chief Executive, Professor David Green CBE DL, said: “We are delighted to be able to welcome back our graduates of 2020 to celebrate their many achievements.
 Each and every member of the graduating class of 2020 faced the challenge of exceptional circumstances and succeeded in the face of adversity.

 “These ceremonies will be a powerful springboard for the renewal of our society.
 Among our graduating class of 2020 are our health graduates, who not yet fully qualified, volunteered to go into the front line at the time of greatest need, to work with the sick, to face the dangers of infection.
 These ceremonies will be a chance for us to celebrate the courage and dedication of these remarkable young people.”

-The University waited for the Prime Minister’s statement on Monday evening, and latest Government guidance, before confirming the final arrangements which are fully risk assessed and designed to be Covid-secure under the current Government guidance and rules.
+The University waited for the Prime Minister’s statement and latest Government guidance, before confirming the final arrangements which are fully risk assessed and designed to be Covid-secure under the current Government guidance and rules.

 “We have carefully risk-assessed the entire event, in line with the Government guidance, and as such, will be operating at a much lower capacity than our usual Graduation Ceremonies,” added Professor Green.
 “These ceremonies will have their own special magic and will be truly memorable occasions for our graduates, their families, friends and supporters.”